area17/twill/docs/.sections/block-editor.md

 ## Block editor
 ### Overview
-The block editor is a dynamic interface giving users a lot of flexibility in adding and changing content for a given entry.
+The block editor is a dynamic, drag and drop interface giving users a lot of flexibility in adding and changing content for a given entry.

-For instance, if you have a module for creating work case studies (as we do in our demo), you can use the block editor to create and arrange blocks of images and text using an intuitive drag and drop interface.
+For instance, if you have a module for creating work case studies (as we do in [our demo](https://demo.twill.io/)), you can use the block editor to create, arrange, and edit blocks of images and text as they would appear in a page.

 ![Block editor](/docs/_media/block-editor.png "Logo Title Text 1")

-Once set up, the Block Editor makes it easy to add, arrange and update Blocks can be easily added and rearranged.

 You can create any number of different block types, each with a unique form that can be accessed directly within the Block Editor.